 The second thing that I start looking for are deals on Hotels or AirBNB.
 If you don't know the area and have never been to Europe I recommend that you pick a hotel.
 That way you can get assistants when you need a little help.
 AirBNB had the best deals for us this time around

-I always keep my old iPhone so I can change the chip to the country I’m going.
-All you have to do is unlock your paid iPhone and your good to go.
-Once your there buy a chip card and get local rates with data.
+I always keep my old iPhone so I can change the chip to the country I'm going.
+All you have to do is unlock your paid iPhone and you are good to go.
+Once you there buy a chip card and get local rates with data.

 Buying Tickets for Attractions

-Taxi’s are more reliable then UBER and cost about the same.
-They are also better vehicles then UBER drivers.
+Taxies are more reliable than UBER and cost about the same.
+They are also better vehicles than UBER drivers.
 You can find cabs on most streets near attractions.
-I would definitely tell you most of all be prepare to walk.
+I would definitely tell you most of all to be prepared to walk.
 The Metro is great on the C Line, the rest is very confusing.
-I live in DC so I’m use to a Metro system but for those of you that are not the C Line heads to all the attraction and cabs are easy and affordable, I spent $90 on cab fare for 10 Days in Paris.
+I live in DC so I'm used to a Metro system but for those of you that are not on the C Line heads to all the attractions and cabs are easy and affordable, I spent $90 on cab fare for 10 Days in Paris.

-- Don’t Rent a Car – to easy to get around and difficult to drive the area.
+- Don't Rent a Car - too easy to get around and difficult to drive in the area.

 Here is the biggest challenge for most Americans, pack small.
-Your better off washing your clothes on the trip.
+You are better off washing your clothes on the trip.
 Laundry Mattes are everywhere in Europe.
-It’s to easy to be targeted with big suitecase while you go from location to location.
-If you have to hop on a train, it becomes difficult for big luggage to be placed and pickpocket’s start swarming around you.
-I recommend AWAY, best piece of luggage I have ever bought.
+It's too easy to be targeted with a big suitcase while you go from location to location.
+If you have to hop on a train, it becomes difficult for big luggage to be placed and pickpockets start swarming around you.
+I recommend AWAY, the best piece of luggage I have ever bought.